rq1995/DSCI_522_milestone/README.md

 [Titanic data](https://github.ubc.ca/ubc-mds-2017/datasets/blob/master/data/titanic.csv)

 ## Question
-If there are linear relationship between survive rate, gender, age, and fare.
+If there are linear relationship between survive rate, age, and fare.

 ## Hypotheses
-- Old man had lower survive rate than child, because the old man's physical fitness is not as good as young man.
+- The old man had lower survival rate than the child because the old man's physical fitness is not as good as the young man.

-- People who pay high fare has higher survive rate than others.
+- People who pay high fare has higher survival rate than others.

 ## Project structure